mcggEz/senyas/README.md

 ## About The Project

-Senyas is an advanced American Sign Language (ASL) recognition system that combines computer vision and machine learning to provide real-time sign language translation.
+Senyas is an American Sign Language (ASL) recognition system that combines computer vision and machine learning to provide real-time sign language translation.
 The project leverages MediaPipe's powerful hand tracking and face mesh capabilities, along with Google's Gemini AI, to create a comprehensive solution for ASL communication.

 ## Built With
 - **React** - Frontend framework